 Much like Forest River, Jayco has been talked about among RVers for some time.
 This brand seems to often focus on durability, advertising special, sturdy RV frames.
 They use a lot of custom woodworking, and they make Class Cs to last a lifetime, especially ones that are used to boondock!

-What Should I Consider in a Class C RV when Boondocking?
+What Should I Consider In A Class C RV When Boondocking?

 There’s a lot to consider when choosing a Class C made for boondocking.
-From floor plans that better support battery life to your budget, here are some of my top considerations when shopping for a dry camping Class C RV.
+From floor plans that better support battery life, to your budget, here are some of my top considerations when shopping for a dry camping Class C RV.

-Floor Plans Built for Dry Camping
+Floor Plans Built For Dry Camping

 While Class C layouts and floor plans aren’t reinventing the RV wheel here, your overall floor plan should be a huge consideration for you.
 There are floor plans that are built for boondocking, especially if you are looking for a smaller Class C.

-Your floor plan will affect your bed layouts, bathroom set up, and more.
+Your floor plan will affect your bed layouts, bathroom setup, and more.
 Are you planning on bringing the entire family boondocking?
-Or are you a couple looking for a rig to travel full time in?
+Or are you a couple looking for a rig to travel full-time in?
 No matter what, your layout will make all the difference.

 It may be tough to determine your needs right away, so I always recommend touring many different options if you’re able.
 At the very least, look at a rig’s various floor plans on the company’s website so that you can see all your possibilities!
-They even have 360 degree video tours now.
+They even have 360-degree video tours now.

 If you are planning to boondock in the winter, choosing a floor plan that best supports your heating system may be beneficial.
 Choosing a rig that allows you to close off your bedroom or living area could mean less electricity wasted while heating your Class C!